hongphuc-git/AI_apply_for_SMA_Materials/README.md

 Portable training bundle for SMA parameter regression.

-Clone this folder to GitHub, clone it anywhere else, install requirements, point the CLI to your data folder, and train from the terminal.
+Clone or download this repository, install requirements, then run the CLI by passing your input data folder and the folder where you want to save results.

 ## What this bundle contains